Regulatory actions for Nov. 2, 2023

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Toku.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Amgen, DBV, Hibio, Merck & Co., Novartis, Novavax, Ocular.

 Briefs